micmejia/bible-dump/AMPC/Genesis/Gen 47.md

-Jacob said to Pharaoh, The days of the years of my pilgrimage are 130 years; few and evil have the days of the years of my life been, and they have [^a]not attained to those of the life of my fathers in their pilgrimage.
+Jacob said to Pharaoh, The days of the years of my pilgrimage are 130 years; few and evil have the days of the years of my life been, and they have not attained to those of the life of my fathers in their pilgrimage.